nhsconnect/prm-practice-migration/guide/03-pre-migration-planning.md

 ## Check hardware and software deployment timelines

-If the [Technical Survey](technical-survey) identified any additional hardware / software requirements, make sure to check in on the current status.
+If the [Technical Survey](technical-survey) identified any additional hardware or software requirements, make sure to check in on the current status.